About Our Principal

 Dr. Mulanta Wilkins

-Professionally, I have been an educator for 19 years.
-I began my career as a high school science teacher at Southwest DeKalb High School.
-Shortly after graduating with my Doctor of Education degree, I was offered a wonderful opportunity to serve as the Curriculum Assistant Principal at Tech Charter High School.
-I was later offered a unique opportunity to serve as the Assistant Principal of the school from which I graduated, Tri-Cities High School.
-Most recently, I served as an Assistant Principal at North Springs High School.
-These experiences have shaped who I am professionally as a collaborative leader.
-I believe strongly in people and children.
-This leadership style has enriched my life and validated my beliefs about how children learn and what make schools great.
+Professionally, Dr. Wilkins has been an educator for 20 years.
+She began her career as a high school science teacher at Southwest DeKalb High School.
+Shortly after graduating with her Doctor of Education degree, she was offered a wonderful opportunity to serve as the Curriculum Assistant Principal at Tech Charter High School.
+She was later offered a unique opportunity to serve as the Assistant Principal of the school from which she graduated, Tri-Cities High School.
+Most recently, she served as an Assistant Principal at North Springs High School.
+These experiences have shaped who she is professionally as a collaborative leader.
+"Doc," as she is affectionately callled, believes strongly in people and children.
+This leadership style has enriched her life and validated her beliefs about how children learn and what make schools great.